Soles4Souls CEO Buddy Teaster Denounces Donald Trump’s Haiti Comment

 “There is no question that Haiti is a challenge on many fronts,” added Teaster.
 “What we’ve seen time after time, however, is that parents in Haiti want the same things for their children that we want for ours: enough to eat, an education, a roof over their heads and a chance for a better future.
 Soles4Souls believes that by treating Haitians with dignity and respect — basic human decency — we can make more progress together.”

-Several other footwear firms are active in the Haiti and responded as well.
+Several other footwear firms are active in Haiti and responded as well.

 Designer Kenneth Cole built a health center at St. Mary’s Hospital in Cite Soleil in 2012 and has produced limited-edition sandal collaborations with local artisans.
 More recently, the company opened a store in Petionville, a district that sits above Port-au-Prince.